blorente/decorat/wiki/stories/the_promotion.md

 With the soft click of a door sliding shut, the room goes dark.

 From the corner of my mind, I hear a voice.
 "I told'ya mate.
-Guess you didn't have that long after all."
+Guess you didn't have that long after all.
+See you next time.
+Or maybe not."